Cover meets Robbins while Betting on Bounded Data: $\ln n$ Regret and Almost Sure $\ln\ln n$ Regret: Preliminaries

 A wealth process $(W_n)_{n\ge0}$ is an adapted process with $W_0=1$ and $W_n\ge0$ for all $n$.
 One may view $W_n$ as the capital of a gambler who starts with unit wealth and repeatedly stakes a fraction of their current capital on future observations.
 In a fair (or conservative) game, the resulting wealth process forms a NM (or NSM) with respect to the data filtration.
 Ville’s inequality then provides a time-uniform control: $P[\sup_n W_n \ge \frac{1}{\alpha}] \le \alpha$.

 Conversely, any NM $(M_n)_{n\ge0}$ with $M_0=1$ corresponds to a wealth process generated by a sequence of multiplicative bets in a fair game.
-To see this, let the per-round stake at time $n$ be given by the e-variable \citep[\S1]{ramdas2024hypothesis}

-so that $M_n = \prod_{i=1}^n E_i$.
+To see this, let the per-round stake at time $n$ be given by the e-variable \citep[\S1]{ramdas2024hypothesis} $E_n := ({M_n}/{M_{n-1}})\mathbf 1\{M_{n-1}>0\}$, with $(0/0:=0)$, so that $M_n = \prod_{i=1}^n E_i$.
 The martingale property of $M$ corresponds to the fairness of the betting strategy.
-This viewpoint plays a central role in game-theoretic probability and statistics, where NMs are often interpreted as capital processes or test martingales, and also appears in stochastic coin-betting methods in online learning.
+This viewpoint plays a central role in game-theoretic probability and statistics, where NMs are often interpreted as capital processes or test martingales, and also appears in stochastic coin-betting methods in online learning. \\

-\paragraph{Strong law of large numbers (SLLN) and iterated logarithm (LIL). } When $X_i$ are iid from some distribution with support in $[0,1]$ and mean $m_0$, the SLLN guarantees that $(\sum\nolimits_{i=1}^n (X_i - m_0))/n \to 0$ almost surely as $n\to\infty$, while the LIL refines this as below: